Go 1.22

 • wildcards/variables in paths - provides greater flexibility (as in almost all open-source routers)

-From my understanding there are still issues with performance, though these are not siginificant, in my experience.
-There are also some security issues if you use the standard library defaults settings.
+From my understanding there are still issues with performance (though not significant to me) There are also some security issues if you use the standard library, which can be addressed with a bit of work.

 Conclusion